On the coherence of one-relator groups and their group algebras: Applications

 A Coxeter subgroup of $C(\Gamma)$ is a subgroup generated by a subset of the vertex generators of $C(\Gamma)$.
 This subgroup will be isomorphic to the Coxeter group on the full subgraph containing these vertices.
 If $G = C(\Gamma)$, following \cite[Definition 11.25]{Wi20}, define:

 Many Coxeter groups were shown to be incoherent in \cite{jankiewicz_16}.
 We may apply our techniques to establish coherence of a large subclass of Coxeter groups.
-This is one direction of \cite[Conjecture 4.7]{jankiewicz_16} (see also \cite[Conjectures 9.29 \& 11.29]{Wi20}).
+This is one direction of \cite[Conjecture 4.7]{jankiewicz_16} (see also \cite[Conjectures 9.29 \& 11.29]{Wi20}) and is \cref{coxeter} from the introduction.

+\begin{teo} Let $G$ be a Coxeter group and suppose that ${\chi}(H)\leqslant 0$ for each Coxeter subgroup $H\le G$ generated by at least three elements.
+Then $G$ is coherent. \end{teo}